 - 1) Boys II Men Group: A new group that is being run at the high school that helps high school males develops into healthy males with a good sense of character values.
 The group's goal is to develop a caring support system that will focus on self-esteem, problem solving, relationships, and to prepare them for the future. - 2) "Peers Are Wonderful Support" (PAWS): PAWS student groups are maintained at East Hartford High School, East Hartford Middle School and Sunset Ridge.
 Students at these schools participate in a variety of programs that enhance leadership, positive decision making, and peer support.
 PAWS students promote healthy alternatives to substance use and are a resource to create positive change in their community.
-PAWS students attend the regional and inter-district leadership training conference in Manchester, CT each year and participate in community projects throughout the year. - 3) "Youths on the Rise": A new group that is run at East Hartford High School focuses on character development, social-emotional and academic supports.
+PAWS students attend the regional and inter-district leadership training conference in Manchester, CT each year and participate in community projects throughout the year. - 3) "Youths on the Rise": A Leadership group that is run at East Hartford High School focuses on character development, social-emotional and academic supports.
 Using adventure based practices it provides an enriching environment that is active and supportive to youth skill development. - 4) Junior Adventure Club: gives high school students from the "Youth on the Rise" program to opportunity to be a positive influence for younger students in the community.
 The students will work with their facilitators to develop fun adventure based activities for youth in grades 3-5. - 5) Managing the Challenge Course (Ropes course) at the Middle school which included its maintenance and the running of programs that support character education and social-emotional learning.
 Last year approx. 300 students participated in a program at the Challenge Course.
-There were also several Family Challenge Days on the Ropes Course to improve family communications. - 6) Youth Services staffs are active members of the East Hartford ChildPlan, the Youth Advisory Board, and the East Hartford Local Substance Abuse Prevention Council. - 7) Sponsoring of youth attending the CT Wilderness School. - 8) The Annual "Service to Youth" Award.
+There were also several Family Challenge Days on the Ropes Course to improve family communications.